nadavyayon/organ_axis_tutorial/docs/source/Model formulation.rst

 2. Mean distance of KNN points to P
 -------------
-From D, we can now calculate the mean distance of point P from S for a set of K nearest neighbours For that we can simply define:
+From D, we can now calculate the mean distance of point P from S for a set of K nearest neighbours.
+For that we can simply define:

 .. image:: images//mu_equasion.png
    :width: 100%

-3. Constructing the boundary-centered axis
+3. Inferring the normalised relative distance to a boundary
 --------------
 Next, we can calculate the directional position of a point P from the boundary of two structures by the normalized difference of µKS1(p) and µKS2(p).